khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 Contains the following nodes (left to right) with overlap removed AC+T+G+C+AT

 Fastwork = $\sum\text{node length - overlap}$ = $7$
-Fastwork is an estimate of alignment required present in the de Bruijn graph that has a “ Work ” function of $O(node\_count)$
+Fastwork is an estimate of alignment required in the de Bruijn graph Fastwork has a “ Work ” function of $O(node\_count)$

 # Results: Work statistic